 Co-authored with Devparna Roy: “The Changing Face of Indian Hindu Identity in Mississippi” in Ethnic Heritage in Mississippi, edited by Shana Walton.
 Jackson, MS: University Press of Mississippi, 2012.

-Chapter: “Death is Not Final: Attitudes toward Dying, Death and Medicalization among American Hindus” in Religion, Death, and Dying in America.
-Lucy Bregman, ed.
+“Death is Not Final: Attitudes toward Dying, Death and Medicalization among American Hindus” in Religion, Death, and Dying in America, edited by Lucy Bregman.
 New York: Praeger Press, 2009.

-Chapter: “The Perfectibility of Perfection: Siddha Yoga as a Global Movement” in Gurus in America.
-Thomas Forsthoefel and Cynthia Humes, eds.
+“The Perfectibility of Perfection: Siddha Yoga as a Global Movement” in Gurus in America, edited by Thomas Forsthoefel and Cynthia Humes.
 Albany, NY: State University of New York Press, 2005.